tinyBigGAMES/JetInfero/README.md

    Ensure `JetInfero.dll` is accessible in your project directory.

 2. **Acquire a GGUF Model** 🧠
-   - Obtain a model from [Hugging Face](https://huggingface.co), such as [Gemma 2.2B GGUF (Q8_0)](https://huggingface.co/bartowski/gemma-2-2b-it-abliterated-GGUF/resolve/main/gemma-2-2b-it-abliterated-Q8_0.gguf?download=true).
+   - Obtain a model from [Hugging Face](https://huggingface.co), such as [ Hermes-3-Llama-3.2-3B-Q8_0-GGUF](https://huggingface.co/tinybiggames/Hermes-3-Llama-3.2-3B-Q8_0-GGUF/resolve/main/hermes-3-llama-3.2-3b-q8_0.gguf?download=true).
 Save it to a directory accessible to your application (e.g., `C:/LLM/GGUF`) 💾.

 2. **Add JetInfero to Your Project** 🔨
    - Include the `JetInfero` unit in your Delphi project.